What is pay period 53?

 If you run a weekly, two-weekly or four-weekly payroll you may need to complete an additional period after week 52 to finish your PAYE tax year.

-If your normal pay date falls on 4 April or 5 April in 2020, you’ll need to complete the additional period to complete your tax year – even though this might only be one or two days.
+If your normal pay date falls on 5 April in 2021, you’ll need to complete the additional period to complete your tax year – even though this might only be one or two days.

 How do I amend the pay schedule?

 Once you’ve submitted pay period 53, select ‘Edit schedule’ – you can find this on the payroll page under the dates for your next expected file submission – to manipulate pay period 1 to match the dates to your payroll structure.

 Monthly payrolls aren’t affected by the additional week.